shanmugamm212/Data-Science-Portfolio/README.md

     * Experimented with Random Forest, Deep neural network - fully connected, RNN for same dataset.
     * The final model with WRMSSE of 0.75.

-* **[Real or Not?
-NLP with Disaster Tweets](https://github.com/shanmugamm212/Data-Science-Portfolio/blob/master/Real%20or%20Not%3F%20NLP%20with%20Disaster%20Tweets.ipynb)**: Natural Language Processing project comprising of:
-    * Transfer Learning is used to get the pretrained weights and vocabularies from language model, combined withtweet dataset and used AWD LSTM Architecture.
-    * Accuracy evaluated by F1.
-Got 79% accuracy

 * **[Language Model - Tamil](https://github.com/shanmugamm212/Data-Science-Portfolio/blob/master/Language%20Model%20-%20Tamil.ipynb)**: Machine Learning project to create pretrained language model for the language Tamil.
     * Used Wikipedia Dataset.
 Trained model with Pytorch framework using FastAI API’s.
     * This model is used to predict the next word by learning from Wikipedia data.